Let's train! How does a pull-up go?

 Lass uns trainieren!
 Wie geht ein Klimmzug?

-The title already tells you what we want to show you today.
-A short explanation of how to correctly perform a pull-up.
-But if you want to learn much more about pull-ups, we can recommend our NEOLYMP pull-up bar e-book.
-There you're guaranteed to find answers to all your unanswered questions.
+The headline already reveals what we want to show you today.
+A brief explanation of how to correctly perform a pull-up.
+But if you want to learn much more about pull-ups, we highly recommend our NEOLYMP Pull-up Bar E-Book.
+There you will definitely find answers to all your open questions.

-Today we're talking about the upper body all-rounder par excellence.
-It ensures a strong back, trained arms, defined shoulders and also an efficient interaction of those body regions.
+Today we are talking about the all-rounder for the upper body.
+It ensures a strong back, trained arms, defined shoulders, and also an efficient coordination of those body regions.

-Have you ever tried to pull yourself up on a bar?
-There are many possibilities, but not all of them are good for you and your body.
-We also have a little trick for you that might make it work even better the first time.
+Have you ever tried pulling yourself up on a bar?
+There are many possibilities, but not all are good for you and your body.
+We also have a little trick for you that might make it easier the first time.

-A pull-up must be performed slowly and in a controlled manner.
-To be able to grip the bar, you can also make a small jump upwards.
-Once you have a firm grip on the bar, be sure to control every move you make.
-Especially in the beginning it is absolutely not important to bring your chin over the bar.
+A pull-up must be performed slowly and controlled.
+To grip the bar, you can also make a small jump upwards.
+As soon as you have a firm grip on the bar, be sure to control every one of your movements.
+Especially at the beginning, it is absolutely not important to get your chin over the bar.
 Always keep your shoulders back and avoid pulling them forward during the execution.
-This way you have the load in your back, exactly where it should be.
+This way, the load is on your back, exactly where it should be.

-If you keep all this in mind, nothing will stand in the way of your first pull-up.
-Little by little, you'll get higher and higher, making the most of your full range of motion.
+If you keep all this in mind, nothing stands in the way of your first pull-up.
+Gradually, you will come higher and make optimal use of the full range of motion.

 The most important thing is definitely body tension.
-Grasp the bar in an overhand grip with your palms facing you, thumbs on the outside, and tense your entire body.
+Grip your bar at the start with an overhand grip, palms facing you, thumbs outside, and already tense your entire body.

 Keep your shoulder blades pulled back and lift your body.
-Now slowly guide your upper body up past the bar as far as possible.
+Now slowly lead your upper body as far as possible past the bar upwards.

 Man on pull-up bar